Yori1999/cdktf-infra-uniovi/API.md

 public deployCustomMachine(scope: Construct, id: string, customMachineProps: CustomMachineComponentPropsInterface, internalMachineComponentProps: InternalMachineComponentPropsInterface): Construct
 ```

+Generates a custom Docker machine using the provided properties.

+This method is used to deploy a custom machine using Docker.
+A custom machine is any machine that is slightly more complex than a basic machine, and that will require a custom Docker image that we build with a custom Dockerfile.
+It can include additional configurations such as ports, networks, and volumes.

 ###### `scope`<sup>Required</sup> <a name="scope" id="cdktf-infra-uniovi.DockerDeployStrategy.deployCustomMachine.parameter.scope"></a>

 - *Type:* constructs.Construct

+The scope in which the resources will be created.

 ---